mm-project/xelar_engine/README.md

 # xelar engine

 #### background
 This is fun project originated from attempts to generalize some infratcure code after long struggling with some silly game that has been on my shelf long time ago.
-I've come up with idea to build sort of "engine" that will act as an intemediate layer instead of binding game to certain engine/framework ( sdl, qt..)
+We've come up with idea to build sort of "engine" that will act as an intemediate layer instead of binding game to certain engine/framework ( sdl, qt..)

 What that means is that each concrete component (rendering, sound engine, networking,etc..) can be connnected to any of existing framework/libararies by inheriting base interfaces and implementing the stuff.
 The advantage of such system is that there will be no code change ( ideally ) on client code when tranfering game to one framework/platform to another.